 Residency cards more than 60 days expired

-If your Mexico residency card is over 60 calendar days expired, you cannot return to Mexico as a resident using the card if you’re overseas, and you cannot enter into a procedure to renew an expired residency card if you’re in Mexico.
+If your Mexico residency card is over 60 calendar days expired, you cannot return to Mexico as a resident using the card if you’re overseas, and if you’re in Mexico you cannot enter into a regularization procedure to renew an expired residency card.

 Leaving Mexico with an expired temporary residency card

-If you have an expired temporary residency card and you want to leave Mexico and not renew your residency status, you can leave but you will need to attend the immigration desk/kiosk before you depart and pay a fine.
+If you have an expired temporary residency card and you want to leave Mexico and not renew your residency status, you can leave but you will need to attend the immigration desk/kiosk before you depart and might have to pay a fine.

 The fine depends on the official’s assessment of your circumstances.
 Contact the INM for details about this, or visit the immigration office/kiosk at your port of exit for further information.

-Get assistance with your expired temporary residency card
+Get assistance with your residency card renewal or regularization procedure

 Learn more about residency in Mexico